AdamLauz/sawserQGPT/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `docker-compose up --build` to build and start the service.
+3. Run `docker compose up --build` to build and start the service.

 ---